Download a PDF of this resource here.

-In this module, you’ll find information about
+In this resource, you’ll find information about

-- what “academic integrity” means,
+- what “academic integrity” means

-- why it matters,
+- why it matters

-- what counts as academic dishonesty, and
+- what counts as academic dishonesty

 What is academic integrity?

-Academic Integrity means the practice of honest and responsible scholarship.
+Academic integrity means the practice of honest and responsible scholarship.
 It’s a key part of everything we do at university.

 For more information on policies and procedures specific to your faculty or school, click here.